-And he added: "We also know that when they arrive in Valledupar, they are put through a trail that leaves near El Carmen and from there they follow Ocaña, after passing through the Convención, they continue to El Tarra or go down to Tibú.
+And he added: "We also know that when they arrive in Valledupar, they are put through a trail that leaves near El Carmen, and from there they follow Ocaña, after passing through the Convención, they continue to El Tarra or go down to Tibú.
 We have the alias of one of those Mexicans, 'Gonzalo', who works for the Jalisco New Generation cartel and who comes once or twice a month and stays on one of those farms where there are other of his countrymen, is very close to El Tarra".

 On some occasions, according to unofficial sources, Mexicans have organized extravagant parties on those farms that are far from the towns.
-"There they take very expensive pre-payments, musical groups and a lot of liquor.
-The festivities can last up to three days and nobody says anything, because the security men are very well armed and if they see a stranger loitering they have the order to kill him," said an informant.
+"There they take very expensive pre-payments, musical groups, and a lot of liquor.
+The festivities can last up to three days and nobody says anything, because the security men are very well armed and if they see a stranger loitering they gave the order to kill him," said an informant.

 The intelligence agencies also say that although these two drug trafficking structures are at war to the death in Mexico, in Catatumbo the territory has been divided without any assaults.
 "We know that the people of Sinaloa control all the crops and production of Tibú and a large part of Sardinata, while Jalisco Nueva Generación took over the coca of El Tarra," said one of the sources.